HOW TO REGISTER AN IRISH HORSE

 At this point you will need to make an appointment with your vet.

-The vet will use the form to identify the horse by recording the markings and then brand and/or microchip the horse for permanent identification.
-If microchipping, a branding sticker will be attached to the form and an additional sticker provided for the certificate.
+The vet will use the form to identify the horse by recording the markings and then they will brand and/or microchip the horse for permanent identification.
+If microchipping, a branding sticker will be attached to the form.

-If branding the Society brands will be posted to you along with the form which will include the numbers.
-The brands are a Shamrock and an NZ.
+If branding, the Society brands will be posted to you along with the 'Branding/Microchipping Certificate' which will include the numbers required on the offside shoulder of the horse.
+The brands are a Shamrock over NZ and this is to be applied to the nearside shoulder of the horse.
 The vet will provide the numbers.

 If you are using Society brands please return as soon as possible.
 They can then be circulated to others who may be waiting.

-3. On receipt of the Branding/ Microchipping certificate the Registrar will load the horse in to the data base and generate you a certificate with an allocated number and as much of the pedigree as you are able to provide.
+3. On receipt of the 'Branding/Microchipping certificate' the Registrar will load the horse into the data base and generate you an official 'Registration Certificate' with an allocated number.
 The certificate will be as accurate as the pedigree you have provided plus checked against our data base to add more information where possible.